Alejandrajimenez07/Endome-project/readme.md

 #### Fonts

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for all text on the website.
+- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for all text on the website, it is a popular font for web design as it has high readability for the user.

 ## Wireframes

-To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.
 I've used [Balsamiq](https://balsamiq.com/wireframes) to design my site wireframes.

 ### Home Page Wireframes